2015 Cincinnati Bengals season: Week 5: vs. Seattle Seahawks

 The Bengals returned home to take on the Seahawks.
-They would score first in the first quarter when Andy Dalton found Tyler Eifert on a 14-yard TD pass for a 7-0.
-The Seahawks scored 24 straight points: later on in the quarter they managed to tie it up when Russel Wilson found Jermaine Kearse on a 30-yard TD pass for a 7-7 game.
+They would score first in the first quarter when Andy Dalton found Tyler Eifert on a 14-yard TD pass for a 7–0.
+The Seahawks scored 24 straight points: later on in the quarter they managed to tie it up when Russel Wilson found Jermaine Kearse on a 30-yard TD pass for a 7–7 game.

-In the second quarter, the Seahawks took the lead as Steven Hauschka nailed a 24-yard field goal for a 10-7 game at halftime.
-In the third quarter, the Seahawks went back to work as Thomas Rawls ran for a 69-yard TD for a 17-7 game followed up by Bobby Wagner returning a fumble 23 yards for a TD for a 24-7 game.
-In the fourth quarter, the Bengals would start a reign of 20 straight points: First starting out when Dalton and Eifert hooked up again on a 10-yard TD pass for a 24-14 game followed by Dalton running for a 5-yard TD for a 24-21 game.
-Mike Nugent then kicked a 31-yard field goal through for a tied game at 24-24.
-In overtime, Nugent would kick the game winning 42-yard field goal for the 27-24 win.
+In the second quarter, the Seahawks took the lead as Steven Hauschka nailed a 24-yard field goal for a 10–7 game at halftime.
+In the third quarter, the Seahawks went back to work as Thomas Rawls ran for a 69-yard TD for a 17–7 game followed up by Bobby Wagner returning a fumble 23 yards for a TD for a 24–7 game.
+In the fourth quarter, the Bengals would start a reign of 20 straight points: First starting out when Dalton and Eifert hooked up again on a 10-yard TD pass for a 24–14 game followed by Dalton running for a 5-yard TD for a 24–21 game.
+Mike Nugent then kicked a 31-yard field goal through for a tied game at 24–24.
+In overtime, Nugent would kick the game winning 42-yard field goal for the 27–24 win.

-With the win, the Bengals improved to 5-0 for the first time since 1988.
+With the win, the Bengals improved to 5–0 for the first time since 1988.

 This win also tied the 3rd largest comeback win in franchise history.
 It was also the first time the Seahawks had blown a 17-point 4th quarter lead since 2004 against St. Louis.

 Week 6: at Buffalo Bills

-With the win, the Bengals improved to 6-0, their first such start since 1988 which would also see them on a 6-game winning streak.
-This would be their third 6-0 start in franchise history.
+With the win, the Bengals improved to 6–0, their first such start since 1988 which would also see them on a 6-game winning streak.
+This would be their third 6–0 start in franchise history.

 Week 8: at Pittsburgh Steelers

-Despite the return of Ben Roethlisberger, the Bengals managed to come from behind and win the game 16-10 and achieve a mark of 7-0 for the first time in franchise history.
+Despite the return of Ben Roethlisberger, the Bengals managed to come from behind and win the game 16–10 and achieve a mark of 7–0 for the first time in franchise history.

+As it later turned out, this would be the final time the Bengals defeated the Steelers with Marvin Lewis as head coach.
+Pittsburgh won the remaining 8 games against the Lewis-led Bengals from their second meeting during 2015 through 2018.